openedx/openedx-learning/docs/decisions/0012-system-taxonomy-creation.rst

 available tags for system-defined taxonomies.
 After all, system-defined tags are usually applied automatically, rather than a user manually selecting from a list.
-If there is a need to show a list of tags to the user, use the API that lists the actually applied tags - i.e. the values of the ``ObjectTag``s currently applied to objects using the taxonomy.
+If there is a need to show a list of tags to the user, use the API that lists the actually applied tags - i.e. the values of the ``ObjectTags`` currently applied to objects using the taxonomy.

 Tags hard-coded by fixtures/migrations